Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 ![userdoc.consumer.feedback.event](assets/userdoc.consumer.feedback.event.png)

 It's important to note that while the consumer can include comments in the feedback, which are displayed in the events, this text is not stored in any storage item.
+This reduce the need for unnecesary storage costs and still, having the text accessible by inspecting the events.

 Following the feedback submission, the service deposit is released: